fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.HDInsight/v1.1.4/Invoke-AzureRmHDInsightHiveJob.md

 ```

 ### -File
-Specifies the path to a file in azure_2 Storage that contains the query to run.
+Specifies the path to a file in Azure Storage that contains the query to run.
 You can use this parameter instead of the *Query* parameter.

 ```yaml